Jewels of Darkness: Adventure Quest

 Similar in structure to the previous game, the player must defeat the Dark Lord, Agaliarept.

 Dungeon Adventure

 A continuation of the previous game; following the defeat of the Dark Lord, Agaliarept, the player must explore his dungeon looking for treasure.

 Reception

 Computer Gaming World stated that the compilation's claim that the games had been "significantly revised to incorporate the latest innovative techniques" was false.
 It described the puzzles as illogical, the Commodore version's graphics as "crude", and, like the parser, below the standard of previous Firebird text adventures.

-"[The graphics are] colourful but they're not great works of art.
+Zzap!64's reviewer remarked that "[The graphics are] colourful but they're not great works of art.
 And the location descriptions and scenarios have always struck me as being good enough on their own."
+It received a Your Sinclair Megagame award.